 And the reactions Kindred has received by others in the industry is equally exciting:

-“Kindred is imaginative, action-packed, and exciting… filled to the gills with obstacles and action, never letting the stakes or danger let up for even a moment… a thrilling story in a world with an interesting mythology and plot that doesn’t stop moving.” – Black List reader
+“Kindred is imaginative, action-packed, and exciting sci-fi script… filled to the gills with obstacles and action, never letting the stakes or danger let up for even a moment… a thrilling story in a world with an interesting mythology and plot that doesn’t stop moving.” – Black List reader

 “(Kindred is) fantastic, adventurous, and loads of fun as it takes readers across The Outback, introduces them to uncommonly featured peoples, and manages to tell a story of grand proportions… The action and conflict were absolutely awesome… The stakes were high, the energy was great, and the fights were thrilling to read.” – Screencraft.org reader

-We’d love your help in spreading the word about this rollicking Indigenous sci-fi adventure.
+We’d love your help in spreading the word about this rollicking Aussie sci-fi adventure.
 Please share, Share, SHARE — because sharing is sexy 🙂 Cheers!